haakco/deploying-laravel-app/Stage_0/README.md

 It's also good to have a record of exactly your server is set up.

-An exmaple can be found at this link:
+An example can be found at this link:

 [setupCommands.sh](./setupCommands.sh)

-### Step 3.1: First update the server
+### Step 4.1: First update the server

 The following will make sure the server is fully updated and rebooted.